 (1) A request for regional services;

-(2) A statement of a child's eligibility in one of the following categories, if previously determined: autism spectrum disorder; deafblindness, hearing impairment, orthopedic impairment, traumatic brain injury, vision impairment, or;
+(2) A statement of a child's eligibility in one of the following categories, if previously determined: autism spectrum disorder; deafblindness, hearing impairment, orthopedic impairment, traumatic brain injury, vision impairment, and;

-(3) A statement from the child's eligibility team for a child who, has a severe orthopedic impairment including eligibility tool(s) approved by the Department, if previously determined; and

-(4) Additional information as the regional coordinator or other regional program representative may request.
+(3) Additional information as the regional coordinator or other regional program representative may request.
 Stat.
 Auth.: ORS 343.236 Stats.
 Implemented: ORS 343.236